““Leaders inspire accountability through their ability to accept responsibility before they place blame.–Courtney Lynch

 But, these points must be taken into account while they take on the responsibility:

-Some of the managers struggle with the delegation tasks as they fail to make their team accountable for doing the same.
+Some of the managers struggle with delegation tasks as they fail to make their team accountable for doing the same.
+They often overlook the importance of defining responsibility within one’s power, leading to confusion and poor performance.

 Taking responsibility entails more than just addressing problems; it also entails leading by example so that the entire squad accepts accountability for the team’s performance for the assigned tasks.
 If you assume responsibility & your team sees you doing so, they will start doing the same.